FourCulturesCropped

 Conor Lawless, Darren J Wilkinson, Alexander Young, Stephen G Addinall and David A Lydall Colonyzer: automated quantification of micro-organism growth characteristics on solid agar BMC Bioinformatics 2010, 11:287

-The original ource code, installation instructions, a library of example images, and some auxiliary scripts for analyzing batches of images as presented in Lawless et al. 2010 and used in Addinall et al. 2011 and Chang et al. 2011 and demonstrated in Banks et al. 2012 can be found on sourceforge.
-However, the version presented above is more current and is recommended for new users.
+The original source code, installation instructions, a library of example images, and some auxiliary scripts for analyzing batches of images as presented in Lawless et al. 2010 and used in Addinall et al. 2011 and Chang et al. 2011 and demonstrated in Banks et al. 2012 can be found on sourceforge.
+However, the current version is recommended for new users.
 In particular the current version is faster and easier to install and use.

 The qfa R package has been developed to further analyse the data, construct growth curves and infer culture fitnesses, and is compatible with either version of Colonyzer.